 Serves as an interdisciplinary orientation to the field of human services, including education, mental health, substance abuse, gerontology, disability, youth services, rehabilitation, and criminal justice.
-The history and philosophy of human services careers, and function of human services agencies are explored with an emphasis placed on the reciprocal interactions between human service providers and their consumers.
+The history of philosophy of human services careers and function of human services agencies are explored with an emphasis placed on the reciprocal interactions between human service providers and their consumers.
 Each semester.

-REHB 211: PARAPROFESSIONALS IN EDUCATION AND HEALTH SERVICES
+REHB 211: PARAEDUCATORS AND HUMAN SERVICES PRACTITIONERS

-Serves paraprofessionals functioning as instructional assistants in the classroom and those providing home-health and long-term care services in a variety of settings.
-Knowledge and practical skills in the hsitory of the profession; legal requirements and parameters; mental, physical, and emotional conditions affecting students and clients; roles and responsibilities; communication; effective strategies and techniques; and required tasks in a variety of work environments form the basis of the course.
+Serves paraeducators functioning as instructional assistants in the classroom and those providing home-health and long-term care services in a variety of settings.
+Knowledge and practical skills in the history of the profession; legal requirements and parameters; mental, physical, and emotional conditions affecting students and clients; roles and responsibilities; communication; effective strategies and techniques; and required tasks in a variety of work environments form the basis of the course.
 Venango Campus.
 Prerequisites: REHB 126.

-REHB 227: NEUROLOGICAL IMPAIRMENTS AND PHYSICAL DISORDERS
+REHB 227: NEUROLOGICAL DISORDERS AND PHYSICAL IMPAIRMENTS